sadhanaavasarala/learning-library/BDPCS-BICS/BDPCS_L100.md

     ![](images/L100/p43.png)

-#### Remove the credit_card field
+#### Remove the credit\_card field
 - Notice the extra privacy icon that accompanies the credit\_card and us\_ssn fields:

     ![](images/L100/p44.png)

-This icon indicates that BDPCS has I identified that these fields contain sensitive personal information.
+This icon indicates that BDPCS has identified that these fields contain sensitive personal information.
 Depending on how we are using this information, we might consider removing or obfuscating this data to ensure we are protecting our customer’s privacy.
 For our purposes, we do not need credit card information.
 We’ll simply remove this field.
 - Select the credit_card field
 - Click the field operations menu
 - Select the Delete menu item

     ![](images/L100/p45.png)

-#### Remove the Col_0017 field
+#### Remove the Col\_0017 field
 Col\_0017 contains extraneous data that has no value.
 We will remove this field.
 To remove the field:
 - Select the Col\_0017 field
 - Click the field operations menu